 In order to participate in Amazon Brand Registry, you must first create a brand identity for your business and then register your brand with Amazon.
 After that, you can create and submit product listings.
-Once Amazon receives the listing, they will review it and determine if it meets all of their guidelines.
+Once Amazon receives the listing, it will review it and determine if it meets all of its guidelines.
 If the listing is approved, Amazon will then add the product to its catalog and list it for sale on Amazon.com.
 You need Amazon Brand Registry to build a brand and protect it against hijackers.

 About Your Brand’s Logo

 Although branding experts will tell you that a brand is much more than a logo, your logo and color scheme are essential components of your private label brand and should be carried throughout all aspects of your business.
 You will have a much better idea of your brand identity once you know what type of product you will sell.
 We aren’t all artistically gifted, so you might want to hire a graphic designer to assist you.
 Many talented graphic designers are available on the freelancing site Upwork or Fiverr to help you find an expert with whom you can discuss your brief at a reasonable price.

 List Your Private Label Products on Amazon